Roylam23/claude-code-router/README.md

 - **Request/Response Transformation**: Customize requests and responses for different providers using transformers.
 - **Dynamic Model Switching**: Switch models on-the-fly within Claude Code using the `/model` command.
 - **CLI Model Management**: Manage models and providers directly from the terminal with `ccr model`.
+- **Preset Commands**: Create custom command aliases with predefined configurations for different use cases.
 - **GitHub Actions Integration**: Trigger Claude Code tasks in your GitHub workflows.
 - **Plugin System**: Extend functionality with custom transformers.